 What equipment do I need?

-Participants need a pair of comfortable, well-fitting skates (hockey, recreational or figure skates are fine), and a CSA-certified Hockey Helmet.
+Participants need a pair of comfortable, well-fitting skates (hockey, recreational or figure skates), and a CSA-certified Hockey Helmet.
 For first-time skaters, we recommend a winter jacket and snow pants or snow suit with mitts, ensuring that the skater is comfortable and has free mobility.
 As skaters progress beyond basic movement, lighter jackets and splash pants are more suitable.
 Our coaches are happy to answer any specific questions you may have.

 What is the Helmet Policy?